jameshfisher/jameshfisher.com/_posts/2020-01-23-how-to-check-if-a-binary-tree-is-balanced.md

 ---
-title: "How to check if a binary tree is balanced"
+title: How to check if a binary tree is balanced
-tags: ["ctci", "programming", "haskell"]
+tags:
+  - ctci
+  - programming
+  - haskell
 ---

 Question 4.1 of _Cracking the Coding Interview_: